 1. Stan Swamy - "It will be black desert"

 It starts with a conversation between the Adivasi activist and human rights activist Stan Swamy and the journalist Michael Briefs.
 Swamy was a Jesuit priest and a supporter of the Adivasi resistance against mining multinationals for 50 years.
 The discussion is about how the government and multinational corporations are proceeding to expropriate the Adivasi, how the peaceful resistance is organized and what support Indian and foreign activists can give.
 Stan Swamy died on July 5, 2021 as India's oldest political prisoner at the age of 84 in Bombay prison.
 Michael Briefs conducted the interview in 2004 in the Indian state of Jharkhand.

 2nd / 3rd / 4th Bulu Imam - "Learn from us" / "We wiped out nine-tenth of civilasation" / "You have to give a real alternative"

 Three "takes" with the philosopher, environmental activist and human rights activist Bulu Imam.
-First he talks about the causes and in the second "take" about the concrete consequences of the "imported Modernity" in India and China, among others.
-In the last "take" he begins to outline the idea of a global alternative to the western concept of Modernity.
+First he talks about the causes and in the second "take" about the concrete consequences of the modernity imported by the sage in India and China, among others.
+In the last "take" he begins to outline the idea of a global alternative to the western concept of modernity.
 This is based on the rejection of modern development concepts, as they are being promoted to the present day for the benefit of globalized elites, regardless of the political system.
-This modernity is a "cannibalistic modernity", which have catastrophic consequences, especially in the countries of the south.
+This modernity is a "cannibalistic modernity", the consequences of which have catastrophic consequences, especially in the countries of the south.
 Through them, the eradication of cultural and natural diversity is actively pursued.
 Climate change is only one consequence.
-The global consequences threatens the survival of mankind.
+The global consequences threaten the survival of all humanity.
 The interview was held in 2004 at Bulu Imam's home.